-Later today, the first African American president in US history, Barack Obama, and wife Michelle and two daughters, Malia and Sasha, will be taking up residence in the White House, a house built by slaves.
-The Capitol, too, was built by slaves, as was the Supreme Court.
+Later today, the first African-American president in U.S. history, Barack Obama, and wife Michelle and two daughters, Malia and Sasha, will be taking up residence in the White House, a house built by slaves.
+The U.S. Capitol, too, was built by slaves, as was the U.S. Supreme Court.
 Last night, I spoke with Associated Press reporter Jesse Holland.
 He is author of Black Men Built the Capitol: Discovering African-American History In and Around Washington, D.C. [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.

 AMY GOODMAN: Vice President-elect Joe Biden also spoke at Sunday’s pre-inaugural concert.
 That was, rather, the Lincoln Memorial.
 He also spoke right there.
 In his address, he spoke about the historic monuments and structures surrounding the crowd in Washington, D.C. and paid homage to those who built them.

 VICE PRESIDENT-ELECT JOE BIDEN: As I traveled across this land, I see a country built by men and women who believe in the dignity of work, who take pride in providing for their families and measure their lives by the honest efforts they have made.
 Look around you.
 Look at the grace and grandeur that surrounds us, and you’ll see the work of American hands: the memorials, the fountains, the marble domes, and the soaring towers, representing the majesty of a great nation, all built, stone by stone, by American men and women.
 And let me tell you, we owe them.
 We owe them the chance to go to work each day knowing they have the thanks of a grateful nation.